Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Data

 \section{Data}

 In this section we describe the primary datasets used in this study.
 Our task involves using the global reanalyses ERA5 \cite{hersbach2020era5} as the low-resolution input to condition our model in predicting a high-resolution downscaled counterpart, trained on the regional reanalyses CERRA \cite{ridal2024cerra}.
 The resulting ensemble members are validated against CERRA-EDA, an ensemble version of CERRA at half the temporal and spatial resolution.
 We will also apply our methods to CARRA, a dataset built on the same core model as CERRA and that covers the Arctic region, but lack ensemble members.
+The respective domains of CERRA and CARRA are reported in Figure \ref{fig:both_domains}.
 This section begins with a brief introduction to ERA5, followed by a focused discussion on CERRA, CARRA, and CERRA-EDA.